 Constitutional Amendment: Abortion Ban & Fetal Personhood

-This extreme, unconstitutional measure would ban abortion and common forms of contraception.
+This is an extreme and unconstitutional measure that would ban abortion and common methods of contraception.

-House Joint Resolution 53 is an extreme measure that would ban abortion entirely in Missouri, including in cases of rape, incest, and when the health of the pregnant person is in danger.
-It would also ban emergency contraception and commonly used birth control methods, like the pill and the IUD.
-It declares the legal "personhood" of embryos and grants embryos rights that would supersede those of pregnant people.
+House Joint Resolution 18 is an extreme measure that bans all abortion in Missouri, including in cases of rape, incest and when the health of the pregnant person is in danger.
+It also bans emergency contraception and commonly used forms of birth control, including the pill and the IUD.
+It declares the legal “personhood” of embryos and grants embryos rights that would supersede those of pregnant people.

 Personhood measures have extreme and dangerous consequences.

-Declaring an embryo to be a full legal person would ban common forms of birth control, like the pill and the IUD, as well as emergency contraception.
+- Declaring an embryo to be a full legal person could ban common forms of birth control, like the pill and the IUD, as well as emergency contraception.

 These restrictions do not meet the U.S. Supreme Court’s new standard.